TB-CORP/TB-CF-web-app/README.md

 - [Architecture](#architecture)

 ## Architecture
 The project is a [monolithic application](https://en.wikipedia.org/wiki/Monolithic_application), which briefly means that the application is self-contained and do not depend on other applications.
 The architecture diagram is a conceptual diagram, which shares the idea behind the application structure, but not list it.
+Install [browser extension](https://chrome.google.com/webstore/detail/markdown-diagrams/pmoglnmodacnbbofbgcagndelmgaclel), if you do not see the diagram.
 ```plantuml
 @startuml Class diagram
 ' Diagram config